 Proof of Work vs Proof of Stake: what’s the difference?

 Proof of Work vs Proof of Stake is a long-running argument in the crypto community.
-These rows can get heated – once, I saw someone throw a chair in anger.
+These rows can get heated.
+Legend has it, someone threw a chair in anger once.
 Here, we are going to calmly explain PoW vs PoS… and the pros and cons for each of them.

 What is Proof of Work?